 A roller shutter is a smart choice if you are looking to add security, fire protection, or a thermal barrier to almost any opening.
 They are particularly effective in areas where space around the opening is limited, where a traditional door may not be appropriate.
 They can also be concealed in walls and ceilings, so are an excellent choice where discretion is key.

-You may need to use a roller shutter or fire shutter to meet certain regulations and standards, or you may find that installing a Secured By Design shutter helps reduce your home insurance premium.
+You may need to use a roller shutter or fire shutter to meet certain regulations and standards, or you may find that installing a High Security shutter helps reduce your home insurance premium.